Gold Base: Golf course

 The Golden Era Golf Course is located to the east of the main part of the base, south of the highway and outside the main boundary fence.
 It was built between 1988 and 1991 on the site of the resort's original golf course.
 It was open to the public between 1991 and 2007 but is now a private golf course.
 Although it is used for charitable golfing tournaments and other community events, base staff are reportedly not allowed to use it.

 History

-The land on which the base now stands was originally known as San Jacinto Hot Springs.
-It was first developed in the late 19th century by Sidney Branch of Riverside.
-He built the Relief Springs Hotel there in 1888.
-In 1890, Branch bought a parcel of land north of San Jacinto on which were natural hot springs that had been known to local Native Americans for centuries.
-He developed it into a resort called Relief Hot Springs before selling it in 1913 to the three Gilman brothers – W. Earl, Grant and Forest Gilman.